HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 ## A refactored version

-Let's see if we can make this rather acrane program more readable by refactoring it into a form that is more 'modern' ideomatric and easier to comprehend.
+Let's see if we can make this rather acrane program more readable by refactoring it into a form that is more 'modern' idiomatic and easier to comprehend.
 The result is the following listing:

 {% figure Dijkstra_files/typed png 'A  refactored version of Dijkstras prime number algorithm' %}